Choosing a French Language School in Lyon, France

 After three autumns spent attending three schools in three cities in France I have learned that no one place is perfect and having a flexible attitude goes a long way.
 My favorite school was Lyon Bleu.
 Lyon is an ancient city dating back to the Romans.
 Later the city became a hub of silk

 weaving and is now an important city of fine cuisine and commerce.
 If you want a city renowned for its food, a couple thousand years of history, and lovely rivers to promenade along while attending an excellent immersion school, this place is

-Lyon Bleu is great because of the level of teaching expertise and the instructors’ helpful attitudes.
-They answer e-mail questions quickly and allow you to take an hour-long, honor-system placement test online shortly
+Lyon Bleu is a great language school because of the level of teaching expertise and the instructors’ helpful attitudes.
+They answer email questions quickly and allow you to take an hour-long, honor-system placement test online shortly

 before your date of arrival.
 By taking the test online with a quick verbal interview on-site to confirm placement level, you will be able to launch into lessons the first day.
-All too frequently, schools lose the entire first day (20 percent
+All too frequently, schools lose the entire first day (20%

 of your week) to placement.
 Classes are limited to eight or less students so you will always have personal attention.
 Lyon Bleu was unusual, too, in that they gave me contact information for my host family.